Getting a divorce/Dissolution of Civil Partnership

 Decree Absolute/Conditional Order made Final

-If you don't apply for the Decree Absolute/Conditional Order to be made Final, then the Respondent can apply for it but only after a further three months have passed.
-They have to let you know they intend to do this and they have been granted leave of the court to do so.
+The party who did not receive the Decree Nisi/Conditional Order can apply for the Decree Absolute/Conditional Order to be made Final after a further three months have passed.
+Where this is the case, they would have to seek leave of the court to do so.

 The contact information for the Matrimonial Office at the Royal Courts of Justice is:The Matrimonial Office